List of England One Day International cricket records: Best strike rates in an inning

-The best strike rate in an inning, when a minimum of 4 wickets are taken by the player, is shared by Sunil Dhaniram of Canada, Paul Collingwood of England and Virender Sehwag of India, who all achieved a strike rate of 4.2 balls per wicket.
+The best strike rate in an inning, when a minimum of 3 wickets are taken by the player, was achieved by Ajay Jadeja of India, who once achieved a strike rate of 2.0 balls per wicket.

 Worst figures in an innings

 The worst figures in an ODI came in the 5th One Day International between South Africa at home to Australia in 2006.
 Australia's Mick Lewis returned figures of 0/113 from his 10 overs in the second innings of the match.
-The worst figures by an English is 0/97 that came off the bowling of Steve Harmison in the 2006 ODI Series against Sri Lanka at Headingley, Leeds.
+The worst figures by an English is 0/98 that came off the bowling of Sam Curran in the 2023 ODI Series against West Indies in Antigua.

 Most runs conceded in a match

 Mick Lewis also holds the dubious distinction of most runs conceded in an ODI during the aforementioned match.
-Harmison in the above-mentioned spell holds the English record.
+Sam Curran, in the above-mentioned spell, holds the English record.